ellipticaldoor/live_photo_mural/README.md

 # Live photo mural

-An app for that allows to upload photos to a live mural in real time.
+An app that allows to upload photos to a live mural in real time.

 ## Instructions